Overcrowding, a flow of migrants, lack of resources — so many reasons Indigenous communities in Canada and elsewhere are vulnerable to COVID-19.

 - Are certain groups of citizens in your country more likely to contract COVID-19 than others?
 If so, why?

 Natasha Comeau is a former fellow in global journalism at the Dalla Lana School of Public Health at the University of Toronto.
-She holds a Masters of Global Affairs from the Munk School at the University of Toronto, where she focused her studies on development and global health.
+She holds a Master of Global Affairs from the Munk School at the University of Toronto.
+She currently works at Grand Challenges Canada, a nonprofit based in Toronto, where she supports global health innovations in low and middle-income countries.